Credit Card Returned Payment Fees

 You might also opt for a conventional credit card that doesn’t charge any foreign transaction fees, which can help you save when you’re abroad.

 • Balance transfer fee.
 If you’re moving the balance from one credit card to another, there’s likely a balance transfer fee.
-This is a one-time fee that is either a flat fee or a percentage of the transfer amount, which is anywhere from 3% to 5%.
+This is a one-time fee that is either a flat fee or a percentage of the transfer amount, which is typically from 2% to 5%.
 Balance transfers are usually a tactic to save on interest fees, so you’ll want to make sure the savings is greater than any fees.

 The Takeaway